brennie/pixy/README.md

 Requirements
 ------------

-Pixy requires Python3.3 or higher.
+Pixy requires Python3.3 or higher and Cython3.3 or higher.

 Building